MicrosoftDocs/minecraft-creator/creator/Documents/IntroductionToAddEntity.md

 To give you a point of reference for this tutorial, we are providing two versions of the same entity: a robot that can spawn randomly in the world and has three random textures, a wheel animation, various components, and a custom water mechanic.
 The download link is in the **Requirements** section above.

 To see the robot in action, pick one of the sets of resource and behavior packs you just downloaded.
 (We recommend trying the minimum one for now.)
-Put the resource and behavior packs in their respective com.mojang sub-folders, launch a world with cheats enabled, and use `/summon compass:robot`.
+Put the resource and behavior packs in their respective com.mojang sub-folders, launch a world with cheats enabled, and use `/summon sample:robot`.

 This is the structure of the finished "minimum robot" behavior pack and resource pack: